Metadata Configuration

 Configure Metadata

-To display metadata on the Dashboard, you don't need to configure metadata.
-However, in order to create rules that incorporate your metadata, you will need to first configure your metadata on the Settings page.
+To display metadata on the Dashboard in JSON format, you don't need to configure metadata.
+However, in order to create rules that incorporate your metadata, or view metadata in the “structured” table of the content detail view, you will need to first configure your metadata on the Settings page, under API Fields Config.

 For each metadata field, you will need to specify: